gilligan-ees-4760/EES_4760_5760_website/planning/latex_syllabus/EES_4760_5760_Homework_Assignments.md

   For exercise 5.2, look in the NetLogo dictionary for a command that does what you want.
 The point of this exercise is to start getting you used to looking for new NetLogo commands when you want to do something you haven't yet learned about.

-  Exercise 5.7 asks you to answer a question about the modified model.
+  Exercises 5.4 and 5.7 ask you to answer a question about the modified model.
 Be sure to turn in an answer to the question (you can do this in a separate text document or you can edit the "Info" tab in NetLogo to put your answer at the top of the info page for your model by pasting the following in and editing to add your answer.

   ```
-  # Answer to 5.7
+  # Answer to 5.4

   answer goes here...